 - Seafood – any types of fish, but avoid shellfish

 - Dairy – skim milk, cheese, cottage cheese, protein powders.
-Keep in mind that you may want to limit your intake of dairy as it is high in fat.
+Keep in mind that you may want to limit your dairy intake as it is high in fat.

 - Berries – especially strawberries in large quantities (I suggest eating only 1/4 cup a day)